1. English

 DAY 2: WAYLLABAMBA – WARMIWAÑUSCA – PAQAYMAYU

 The second day of trek is the toughest day of trekking.
 After a healthy breakfast, we start walking up a moderate hill for five hours through the cloud forest to reach the highest point of our trek, the Warmiwañusca pass (Dead Woman’s pass) located at an elevation of 4,215m/13,907ft.
-From here we have the opportunity to enjoy the spectacular views of magnificent mountains, beautiful green valley and myriad of flora and fauna.
+From here we have the opportunity to enjoy the views of magnificent mountains, beautiful green valleys and myriad of flora and fauna.
 After some time taking photos and enjoying the incredible scenery, we descend for two hours to our second camp at Paqaymayu(3,600m/11,877ft), where we have our lunch, afternoon tea, dinner and spend the night.

 • Meals: Breakfast, water, lunch, snacks, tea time & Dinner.